 At Isleworth & Syon School, we strongly believe that learning a language can be good fun.
 Furthermore, the ability to communicate in a foreign language is invaluable when applying for universities and jobs.
 Speaking a foreign language is a vital skill, as 75% of the world’s population does not speak English and 60% of Britain’s trade is with non-English speaking countries.
 British businesses lose millions every year because they cannot speak their customers’ languages, and universities value MFL qualifications very highly.

 Each year, we aim to offer trips to Spain in order to enable our students to put the language skills they have learned into practice.
 We also have a range of extra-curricular activities for students to get involved in.

 A level Spanish

-- British Film Institute trip to study Spanish cinemas
+- British Film Institute trip to study Spanish cinema

-We will also be offering a residential trip to Spain.
+We will offer a trip to Spain.
 These visits represent a great opportunity to develop cultural awareness of Spain, develop confidence and fluency in the language, and increase student motivation.